Key Takeaways

 - Apply the opt-out with no processing delay

 The complexity grows with the number of requiring states.
 You need to detect the signal, determine visitor location, check state requirements, and apply the response.
-A CMP that handles geo-detection and GPC automatically eliminates this burden.
-ConsentStack detects GPC and applies the correct opt-out behavior based on visitor state across all 19 US states.
+A CMP that handles geo routing and per-state opt-out flows eliminates most of this burden.
+ConsentStack maps state-by-state opt-out and sensitive-data behavior across the supported US states, detects GPC server-side via the geo-proxy and client-side via navigator.globalPrivacyControl, and honors the signal by default in the 12 requiring states.

 Geo-Detection: The Core Engineering Problem

-With 19 states imposing different requirements, geo-detection is not optional.
+With 20+ states imposing different requirements, geo routing is not optional.
 Without it, you either apply California's strictest requirements to everyone (legally safe but operationally burdensome) or apply the weakest and hope for the best (not defensible).

 How It Works